demiculus/mentalmodel/_mental_models/5-whys.md

 By asking why multiple times we can have a deeper understanding on the causes of the higher level problem.

+The goal is to land on a what or a how.

 https://en.wikipedia.org/wiki/5_Whys

 #### Practice